Trauma & Post Traumatic Stress Disorder (PTSD)

 Role of the Primary Care Provider

 Primary care providers are often the first to detect and respond to a child’s exposure to traumatic events.
-They play a crucial role in minimizing the severity of traumatic experiences through early detection, timely intervention and coordination of appropriate care.
-Additionally, primary care providers can play an important role in preventing trauma and traumatic stress symptoms at an early age by identifying risk factors and providing guidance to caregivers.
+They play a crucial role in minimizing the severity of traumatic experiences through early detection, timely intervention, and coordination of appropriate care.
+Primary care providers are also key in identifying risk factors and providing guidance to caregivers on their role in supporting the child.

 Childhood Post Traumatic Stress Disorder (PTSD) Myths vs. Facts